 Drupal 9 is essentially Drupal 8.9 with deprecated code removed.
 It remains familiar to everyone, including editors, site builders, and developers.
 Drupal 8.8.0 was the last release to deprecate code for Drupal 9.
 Developed with an API-first approach, Drupal 9 offers structural tools to define editorial workflows.

 Why Was The Code Deprecated?

 Deprecating code during Drupal 8's development allowed issues to be worked out even before Drupal 9's release.
 It avoided the need for extensive refactoring, simplifying the migration process.
 However, migrating from Drupal 7 to Drupal 9 can still be a significant task for sites running different versions of Drupal.

 Why Upgrade To Drupal 9?

 Drupal 8.9, the final version of Drupal 8, will receive bug fixes and security coverage only until November 2021.
-Whereas the development and security updates of Drupal 9 will go much beyond that timeline.
+Drupal 9's development and security updates will continue beyond that timeline.

-This means you can be content with updating your site with Drupal 8.9 until the end of 2021.
+This means you can stick with Drupal 8.9 until the end of 2021.

 How To Prepare For Drupal 9 Upgrade?

 Primarily, check the status of your favorite contributed modules if they are Drupal 9 compatible or not because eventually, you would want your site to be migrated to Drupal 9.